 If you want to repair your credit, a good place to start is with a credit card—especially after a bankruptcy.
 But that’s not always possible.
-If your application for a credit card or regular loan, consider getting a bank or credit union loan secured by a certificate of deposit (CD) or savings account.
-By doing so, you can start building a positive credit history by making your loan payments on-time every month.
+If your application for a credit card or regular loan gets declined, consider a bank or credit union loan secured by a certificate of deposit (CD) or savings account.
+By doing so, you can start building a positive credit history by making your loan payments on time every month.

 - CD/Savings account secured loans.
 Start by taking some money you’ve saved and open a certificate of deposit (CD) or savings account.
 Then ask the credit union or bank to give you a loan against the money in your account.
-In exchange, you have no access to your money -- you give your passbook to the bank and the bank won’t give you an ATM card for the account -- so there’s no risk to the bank if you fail to make the payments.
+In exchange, you have no access to your money.
+You give your passbook to the bank, and the bank won’t give you an ATM card for the account, so there’s no risk to the bank if you fail to make the payments.

-Questions to Ask Before You Get the Loan
+Questions to Ask Before You Get the Account

-No matter what kind of loan you get, be sure you know the following:
+No matter what kind of card or loan you get, be sure you know the following:

-Does the credit union or bank report these loan payments to credit reporting agencies?
-This is key; the whole reason you take out the loan is to repair your credit.
+- Does the credit union or bank report the payments to credit reporting agencies?
+The whole reason to take out the account is to repair your credit.
 If the credit union or bank doesn’t report your payments to a credit reporting agency, it’s not going to be an option that will help rebuild your credit.

-What is the minimum deposit amount required for loans?
-Some banks won’t give you a loan unless you have $3,000 in an account; others will lend you money on $50.
-Find a credit union or bank that fits your budget.
+- What is the minimum deposit amount required?
+Some banks won’t give you a loan unless you have a sizeable amount in an account; others will lend you money on $50.
+You’ll want to find a credit union or bank that fits your budget.

-What is the interest rate?
-The interest rate on the loan is usually much higher than what people with good credit pay.
-It will usually also be higher than the interest you earn on the money you deposit with the bank.
-Yes, this means you’ll lose a little money on the transaction, but it can be worth it if you’re determined to repair your credit.
+- What is the interest rate?
+The interest rate will likely be much higher than what people with good credit pay.
+It will usually also be higher than the interest you earn on the money you deposit with the bank which means you’ll lose a little money on the transaction, but it can be worth it if you’re determined to repair your credit.

-What is the maximum amount you can borrow?
-On CD or passbook loans, credit unions and banks generally won’t lend you 100% of what’s in your account; most will lend you between 80% and 95%.
+- What is the maximum amount you can borrow?
+On CD or passbook loans, credit unions and banks generally won’t lend you 100% of what’s in your account, but rather between 80% and 95%.

 Make All Payments on Time

 No matter what, it’s imperative that you don’t miss a loan payment.
-This is extremely important: If you miss a loan payment, the bank will report the late or missed payment to a credit reporting agency, and you will have set back your efforts to repair your credit.
+Otherwise, the bank will report the late or missed payment to a credit reporting agency, and your credit repair efforts will suffer a setback.